Tony Yeboah: Eintracht Frankfurt

-He was transferred to Eintracht Frankfurt in 1990, where he was at first booed by a section of fans and—being the first black player the team had ever signed—subjected to monkey-noises and other racist insults.
-In the Hesse metropolis, Yeboah quickly established himself as a deadly striker, silencing all critics, and became the first African Bundesliga club captain.
+Yeboah moved to Eintracht Frankfurt in 1990, where he was at first booed by a section of fans and—being the first black player the team had ever signed—subjected to monkey-noises and other racist insults.
+In the Hesse metropolis, Yeboah quickly established himself and became the first African Bundesliga club captain.
 He was the top Bundesliga scorer twice with Eintracht, in 1993 and 1994.

+In December 1994 Eintracht's new manager Jupp Heynckes ordered extra training for Yeboah, Jay Jay Okocha and Maurizio Gaudino, who subsequently made themselves unavailable for the next fixture and were then suspended indefinitely by the club.
+Heynckes had also removed the captaincy from Yeboah, whom he considered to be three kilos overweight.
+Yeboah later attributed a racist motive to Heynckes and was also unhappy at Eintracht blocking his prospective transfer to Bayern Munich.